Priyan1327/User-Authentication-System/README.md

 ## 🚀 Features

-- ✅ User registration with 8 input fields
 - 🔐 Login with username and password
 - 🛡️ JWT token-based authentication
 - 📦 Secure API communication using Axios